This site is undergoing constant refinement.

 Email your feedback to firstname.lastname@example.org, this will help us to improve it.

 Anaesthetists provide direct medical care to patients requiring general or local anaesthesia for surgical, diagnostic and other procedures such as prevention of pain and maintenance of body function.
-Anaesthetic Registrars training as Anaesthetists are included in this unit group.
+Anaesthetic Registrars training as Anaesthetists are included here.

 Specialisations: Intensive Care Anaesthetist, Obstetric Anaesthetist, Pain Management Specialist